rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 * SSLEngine on - says to use SSL/TLS
 * SSLProtocol all -SSLv2 -SSLv3 -TLSv1 - says to use all available protocols, except those with vulnerabilities.
 You should research periodically the protocols currently acceptable for use.
 * SSLHonorCipherOrder on - this deals with the next line regarding the cipher suites, and says to deal with them in the order shown.
 This is another area where reviewing the cipher suites should occur periodically.
-* SSLCertificateFile - is exactly what it says: the newly purchased and applied certificate file and its location
+* SSLCertificateFile - is exactly what it says: the newly purchased and applied certificate file and its location, including the Certificate Authority file (CA) from the provider
 * SSLCertificateKeyFile - the key you generated when creating your certificate signing request
-* SSLCertificateChainFile - the certificate from your certificate provider, often called the intermediate certificate

 Take everything live and if no errors exist when starting the web service, and if going to your website reveals `https` without errors, you are ready to go.